Tizzz-555/legato-repo/README.md

 ## Abstract

-My final project is a prototype of a blog / social network aimed to musicians looking to share their video recordings with a community of peers and get feedback on it.
+My final project is a blog / social network protoype, aimed for musicians looking to share their video recordings with a community of peers and get feedback on it.

 All the backend is stored on Sqlite3 except for the video files upoloads, which for memory reasons I only stored the path of.